 It is a reality that the organic reach of your Facebook content is shrinking daily, and this has been the case for over a year.
-According to an article from Facebook from last year, there are three main reasons for this:
+According to an article from Facebook, there are three main reasons for this:

 - So much content is added every day, that seeing any one post is difficult;